About Jonathan Cervas

 I have extensive experience serving as a court-appointed special master, consultant, and expert witness in redistricting and voting rights cases.
 My appointments have included:

-• Wygant v.
-Lee (2023) – Expert witness in a Tennessee state court challenge to legislative maps; prepared alternative redistricting plans for both chambers.
+- Moore v.
+Lee (2022) – Expert witness in a Tennessee state court challenge to the legislative maps; prepared alternative redistricting plans for both chambers.

 Academic Background